Wolfgang Stiller has been working as an artist for almost 40 years. He faced the fall of the Berlin Wall and the prime of popular culture.

 The “Matchstickmen” is arguably the most recognizable series of Wolfgang Stiller’s sculptures.
 He started to make this series in China, which was an extremely successful and artistically prolific time for Wolfgang.
 Each sculpture is a matchstick with a burnt head.
 In German “Streichholzkopf” has a literal meaning of an actual “head”, which highlights the beauty of a comparison between a matchstick and a human burnout.
 Many people believe that the burnt matchstick heads represent the “Burnout Syndrome”, a condition that occurs after prolonged occupation stress, which is characterized by depersonalization, exhaustion, and reduced belief in one’s professional abilities.
 However, the artist prefers to leave their meaning open-ended as he strongly believes that art should leave room for one’s own thinking and imagination.

-The artist has received his education in Kunstakademie Düsseldorf Fine Art Academy and multiple awards.
-He has had more than 140 solo and group exhibitions and his artworks are presented in the international museum collections in Wuhan Museum of Fine Art, Wuhan (China); Pfalzgalerie Kaiserslautern (Germany); Museum K.E.Osthaus Museum, Hagen (Germany); Public collection of Land Hessen (Germany); Museum Bochum (Germany).
+Wolfgang received his education at Kunstakademie Düsseldorf Fine Art Academy and received multiple awards.
+He has had more than 140 solo and group exhibitions, and his artworks are presented in the international museum collections of Wuhan Museum of Fine Art, Wuhan (China); Pfalzgalerie Kaiserslautern (Germany); Museum K.E.Osthaus Museum, Hagen (Germany); Public collection of Land Hessen (Germany) and Museum Bochum (Germany).